Accelerate 2026 Program

 8:00 AM | Optional Breakfast Roundtable: Advancing Mental Health through Faith Communities

 Award-winning physician and public health leader Dr. Nadine Burke Harris will open by making the case for a paradigm shift toward prevention, early detection, and risk-based approaches to mental health and well-being.
-Drawing on her experience as California’s first Surgeon General, she will use the ACEs Aware initiative as a concrete example of how systems change happens—aligning policy, clinical practice, data, and community-based care to enable earlier intervention without overwhelming the mental health system.
+Drawing on her experience as California’s first Surgeon General, she will use the ACEs Aware initiative as a concrete example of how systems change happens.
 Dr. Burke Harris will close by underscoring the critical role philanthropy can play in catalyzing innovation, sustaining cross-sector coalitions, and helping states build and scale reimbursable, equitable, and prevention-focused systems nationwide.

-In this conversation, Sixto Cancel will share how his lived experience has shaped his work to transform the U.S. child welfare system, with a focus on how data and emerging technologies—including AI—can strengthen prevention and early intervention.
+In this conversation, Sixto Cancel will join Jonas Thom to share how his lived experience has shaped his work to transform the U.S. child welfare system, with a focus on how data and emerging technologies can strengthen prevention and early intervention.
 Drawing on his leadership and advocacy, Sixto will explore how AI-enabled data collection, care navigation, and workforce extension can help identify risk earlier, target resources more effectively, and reduce unnecessary system entry while keeping families intact.
 Sixto will challenge philanthropy to play a catalytic role by supporting innovation, responsible technology adoption, and strategies that help unlock public dollars to scale prevention-focused solutions.

 10:30 - 10:50 AM | Break

-Michelle Culver will present the hidden currents shaping youth development in today’s AI-driven digital landscape, examining how digital systems influence attention, identity, belonging, and connection.
+Michelle Culver will present the hidden currents shaping youth development in today’s AI-driven digital landscape.
 Michelle will explore both the risks and pain points embedded in these systems, as well as emerging bright spots where technology and AI can be intentionally designed to strengthen human connection and youth well-being.
-Michelle will then lead an interactive exercise where attendees grapple with a central question: Will AI strengthen human connection, erode it, or does it depend on how we design and govern it?
-This session challenges funders to consider the principles that should guide their participation in the digital and AI landscape, and how philanthropy can help shape a digital ecosystem that supports human connection and healthy development.
+Michelle will then lead an interactive session where participants grapple with a central question: Will AI strengthen human connection, erode it, or does it depend on how we design and govern it?
+This exercise will challenge funders to consider the principles that guide their participation in the digital and AI landscape, and how philanthropy can help shape a digital ecosystem that supports human connection and healthy development.

 12:00 - 1:30 PM | Lunch - Location: Kitchen Table

-In this curated conversation, Keeya Wiki will share reflections from her lived experience on cultivating purpose, belonging, and hope in today’s world.
-Centering the role of identity, culture, and community, she will explore how play, time in nature, cultural practice, and community connection serve as essential foundations for healthy development and shape young people’s sense of meaning and resilience.
-Her story invites philanthropy to broaden its lens beyond intervention and crisis response and to invest in the relational and experiential conditions that help young people grow, thrive, and flourish.
+Keeya Wiki will join Alyson Niemann to reflect on her experience as a young person seeking community, purpose, and connection to ancestry in a rapidly changing world.
+Keeya will reflect on what led her to join a kayaking team that would travel the world and train to complete the historic source-to-sea descent of the Klamath River.
+She will explore how play, time in nature, and connection to place serve as essential foundations for healthy development.
+Her story invites philanthropy to broaden its lens beyond intervention to invest in the relational and experiential conditions that help young people grow, thrive, and flourish.

 1:50 – 2:50 PM | The Conditions for Flourishing: An Experiential Exploration